Bienen School Degree Info

 Because our undergraduate students excel at and are curious about many things, a degree from Northwestern carries a unique currency in the music world.
 Not only are they excellent pianists, but they are also musicians who understand their art within a broader context.
 They are well-equipped to navigate a future that will increasingly require them to do more than just play well.
 Our dual-degree program attracts those students who wish for a challenging multi-disciplinary experience.

 Graduate piano students have arrived at a place in their lives in which they are intent on a life in music.
 This is a special group whose dedication, artistic achievement, and intellectual engagement make them future leaders in the profession.
 Masters students are considered for merit scholarships, including several competitive full-tuition awards.
 Graduate assistantships are also available to MM students.
-Free tuition and a stipend are given to all admitted students in the Dcotor of Musical Arts degree.

 The atmosphere at Northwestern is particularly stimulating for pianists, and the piano program offers many opportunities that simply cannot be found at other schools.
 The Bienen School awards the Jean Gimbel Lane Prize biennially to a distinguished pianist.
-Lane Prize recipients—who have included Richard Goode, Stephen Hough, Yefim Bronfman, and Murray Perahia—make several visits to campus during which they perform and teach.
+Lane Prize recipients—who have included Richard Goode, Stephen Hough, Yefim Bronfman, Murray Perahia, and Garrick Ohlsson—make several visits to campus during which they perform and teach.
 In addition to these guests, we have maintained an impressive roster of guest artists who have visited campus to work with our students, including Menahem Pressler, Nelita True, Leon Fleisher, Sergei Babayan, Robert McDonald, Earl Wild, and many others.
 During one exceptional two-week period, our students interacted with Vladimir Ashkenazy, Yefim Bronfman, and Richard Goode.

 The piano program has celebrated the bicentennials of Chopin, Schumann, and Liszt with marathon concerts, chamber music concerts, and guest artist recitals.
 All piano students participated in a marathon concert marking the sesquicentennial of Debussy’s birth.
 Entitled Watercolors, the program featured collaborations with local artists whose work was projected on stage during the performances.
 In 2012, we collaborated with the Chicago Symphony Orchestra in their “Keys to the City” Festival, during which three of our students performed on the Orchestra Hall stage.